iksnizez/202210DataEngineer/README.txt

 The delay from this section is from the pauses and will take about 200 seconds to complete with the 10second pause currently in the code.

+*** The CSVs are only included as a quick review.
+The project was intended to show how I would set up a database to store scraped data.
+THe database is the storage tool and would be queried to get the needed data.